embrenneke/GuestBook/README.md

 The __develop__ branch contains work towards the next release.

+## Update: Pulled from store

+I [removed the app from the app store](https://mbrennek.2nw.net/2015/01/guestbook-dead.html) in January 2015, because I did not have the time to keep it updated and sales were non-existant anywhere.

+It still lives on here on github as an example of code I once wrote.

-## Things I want to accomplish before releasing a 2.0 (not in any particular order)
+## Things I wanted to accomplish before releasing a 2.0 (not in any particular order)

 * indicate video on thumbnails
+* use uicollectionview for events
 * customize event list cells
 * customize signature cells
-* replace signature page tableview with fixed layout views?
+* replace signature page tableview with fixed layout views? pageview controller?
 * password protected event lock
 * theme(s)
 * iphone client?